 Potassium iodide should only be taken after specific instruction by a state or local public health official.

-Additional information is available on the California Emergency Management Agency's website at: www.oes.ca.gov.
+Additional information is available on the California Governor's Office of Emergency Services website at: www.caloes.ca.gov.

 |Obtaining KI -